• Skip to primary navigation

 ISSpresso, coffee in space

-In fact, Lavazza has launched a coffee machine which, in 2015, was used for the first time to prepare an espresso cup in the space!
+In fact, Lavazza launched a coffee machine that, in 2015, was used for the first time to prepare an espresso cup in the space!

 Casa Lavazza, dedicated to the history of the Lavazza family